 Book 4 answers Gnosticism from the words of Christ Himself.

-It wraps up with Book 5; a vindication of the resurrection against Gnostic arguments.
+It wraps up with Book 5; a vindication of the resurrection against Gnostic arguments denying it.

 Irenaeus has been called “Father of Church Dogmatics” because he sought to formulate the principles of Christian theology and provide an exposition of the church’s beliefs.
 That was especially clear in his other writing, The Demonstration of the Apostolic Preaching.
 There he laid down the premise that the Christian faith finds its revelation & authority in the Scriptures.
 He refers to both the Old & New Testaments to prove this and as I said earlier, quotes from all but 4 of the NT books.